olooney/letmecodethatforyou/README.md

 Let Me Code That For You
 ========================

-Taking a queue from the popular [let me google that for you][LMG] service, "[let me code that for you][LMC]" expands the concept to programming.
+Taking a cue from the popular [let me google that for you][LMG] service, "[let me code that for you][LMC]" expands the concept to programming.
 Does the guy on the forum seem like he won't quit asking until someone's done his homework for him?
 Does a coworker keep bringing up a question that could be